 Working with small space for some can be difficult, to me is an opportunity to find unique solutions.
 At such location everything matters.

 If you want to learn how to use lighting to transform the space after the sunset, here is my Beginners Guide to Outdoor Kitchen Lighting.

 A cutout for a medium size is 13,5″ smaller than for a 2XL!
-Take a look at Big Green Egg Outdoor Kitchen Dimensions Guide while designing an L-shaped outdoor kitchen.
+It is worth checking Big Green Egg Outdoor Kitchen Dimensions Guide while designing an L-shaped outdoor kitchen.

 An outdoor kitchen shown in the picture is simple, but it covers both cooking and dining.
 I can easily imagine cooking and socializing in it at the same time.
 As this is a spot used after sunset, lighting is a pretty important part of it.
 It is worth planning it while designing an outdoor kitchen.

 L-shape is an excellent choice for an outdoor kitchen island.
 I enjoy a lot the setup in the picture above.
 It’s quite minimal, as it lacks the sink and storage, but has what is crucial: a grill and a lot of countertop space to work on.
 A burner and a refrigerator are nice additions to it.

 I like the two countertop heights presented above.
 The main working countertop is 38″ high, and the bar counter on the other side is 42″.